third774/kevinkipp.com/src/content/blog/meh-and-hyper-for-normal-keyboards.md

 won't even need to worry about the dual functionality.

-While I ultimately ended up moving away from homerow mods because I found the them to sometimes be problematic, I've found that it's not really a problem for me with the Escape key since I don't really use it while typing prose.
+While I ultimately ended up moving away from homerow mods because I found the them to sometimes be problematic, I've found that it's not really a problem for me with the <kbd>Escape</kbd> key since I don't really use it while typing prose.
 I just tap it when I need to tap it, and pretty much never need to hold it down.